 Self-guided tour of Zion National Park

-THEPARKGUIDE is releasing a BETA tour of the park in July of 2021.
-It will be available for download through the TravelStorys App for a $9.99 BETA price.
+THEPARKGUIDE has released the BETA tour of the park!
+It is available for download through the TravelStorys App for the $9.99 BETA price.

 Tour: The tour covers all of the paved roads in Zion National Park!
 It even includes the Zion Canyon Scenic Drive, which is only accessible by shuttle bus during the high season, May to October.
 The tour gives you detailed information about views, stops, and trail heads for access to the and all park facilities and visitor centers.